manas-mukherjee/machine-learning-nanodegree/Capstone/diabetes/project_proposal/proposal.md

 Getting Started
 ---------------

-This sample uses the Gradle build system.
-To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.
+To start the notebook, we can run the following command from the root folder.

+jupyter notebook diabetes.ipynb

 Support